urbanopt/urbanopt.github.io/getting_started/getting_started.md

     </div>
   </li>
 </ul>
-<p>Note&mash;You need to run the default post-process command before visualizing the results.</p>
+<p>Note&mdash;You need to run the default post-process command before visualizing the results.</p>